 With a little care "A" can often be split into two at the end of the summer.
 At least one half will need a young mated queen introduced, so she can lay straight away.
 If the original queen is still laying well she can be retained, but if she is reducing laying she can be replaced with another young queen.
-If she is otherwise good, then use her to replace one of your poorer queens elsewhere.
+If she is otherwise good, then use her to replace one of your poorer queens.

-In about 6 weeks from making them up "B1" and "B2" should be in a position to help the later nucs in several ways including:-
+In about 6 weeks from making them up "B1" and "B2" should be in a position to help the later nucs in a number of ways including:-

-- Splitting to provide one or two further nucs. - Having frames of brood removed to make up further nucs, but put in the position of later nucs, e.g. "C1" and "C2" to collect their flying bees. - Placing nucs from "A" in the positions of "B1" and "B2" to take flying bees instead of taking them from "A". - In a nectar flow there will probably be several combs of food.
+- Splitting to provide two further nucs. - Having frames of brood removed to make up further nucs, but put in the position of later nucs, e.g. "C1" and "C2" to collect their flying bees. - Placing nucs from "A" in the positions of "B1" and "B2" to take flying bees instead of taking them from "A". - If there has been a nectar flow there will probably be several combs of food.
 These can be used for other nucs and be replaced with drawn comb in the middle of the brood nests.

 Nucs "B1" and "B2" can build up quite fast.
-This one should have already been transferred to a full box.
-Nucs like this even with a young queen can swarm.
+This one should have already been transferred to a full box .

 At this stage it can have a comb of brood or food removed to make another nuc, or it can be moved away, with a new nuc put in the position to take the flying bees.